Scanning in Soccer - Why it’s Important & How to Train it

 Progress the speed and intensity of your drills to prepare yourself for live games.
 Remember that how you train is how you play.

 Here are four examples of drills you can use with the SwitchedOn Training App.
-If you click “Tap to try” while on your mobile device, you will get taken directly to the drill in the app.
+If you click “TAP TO TRY” while on your mobile device, you will get taken directly to the drill in the app.

 Midfielder Scanning Drill #1